ellieyu121/ux-ui-challenge/README.md

 * The head tag also includes FontAwesome library if you want to add some icons.

-* At `/images` you have some images if you need to use the for something.
+* At `/images` you have some images if you need to use them for something.

 ## How to submit the challenge